-Adjacent surfaces that do not require PFP coating, and areas around field joint connections (block-outs) and other design details to be protected by hand application later, should be completely masked off and covered using masking tape and/or paper or plastic sheeting in preparation for application.
+Adjacent surfaces that do not require PFP coating, and areas around field joint connections (block-outs) and other design details to be protected by hand application at a later date, should be completely masked off and covered using masking tape and/or paper or plastic sheeting in preparation for application.
 Once this has been completed, application may begin.